THE WATER LEYS’ CURRICULUM

 READING AT WATER LEYS

-Our school reading scheme has a large selection of books including Rigby Star, Usborne Young Readers and Oxford Reading Tree.
+Our school reading scheme has a large selection of books including Rigby Star, Usborne Young Readers and Oxford Reading Tree and children often visit the library.

 The best readers tend to be those children who read regularly at home.
 To support home reading we reward the children as follows: